Table of Contents

 p24 antigen tests are also enzyme immunoassay (EIA) based.
 Antibody is used to capture the disrupted p24 antigen from patient serum.

 - for specimens from patients that are high risk and symptomatic but HIV EIA-negative (for Ab testing), or

 - for specimens that are EIA-positive but Western blot-negative or –indeterminate

 - for confirmation of neonatal HIV infection

 Western blot is a confirmatory diagnosis of HIV infection.
-Western blot is a highly specific immunoblot that allows for the visualization of antibodies to the structural polypeptides of HIV.
+It is a highly specific immunoblot that allows for the visualization of antibodies to the structural polypeptides of HIV virus.